|Bob Ballan of Surrey, England holds copies of photos of his great-grandfather, 16th Connecticut |

 Until last week.

 Surfing the Internet late one night, Hazel Ballan discovered photos of Tucker on my blog.
-She excitedly woke her husband in their home in Surrey, near London, to show him the photos of his great-grandfather -- the first time Bob Ballan had seen images of the man who enlisted in the Union army on July 21, 1861, at Old Academy Hall in Wethersfield.
+She excitedly woke her husband in their home in Surrey, near London, to show him the photos of his great-grandfather -- the first time Bob Ballan had seen images of the young man who enlisted in the Union army on July 21, 1861, at Old Academy Hall in Wethersfield.

 What was her husband's reaction?